YouTube deletes 'violent' music videos

 YouTube deletes half of 'violent' music videos

-YouTube says it has deleted more than half of the 'violent' music videos which the country's most senior police officer asked it to take down.
+YouTube says it has deleted more than half of the "violent" music videos that the country's most senior police officer asked it to take down.

-More than 30 clips have so far been removed.
+More than 30 clips have been removed so far.

-Metropolitan Police Commissioner Cressida Dick has blamed some videos for fuelling a surge in murders in London, singling out drill music.
+Metropolitan Police Commissioner Cressida Dick has blamed some videos for fuelling a surge in murders and violent crime in London - and singled out drill music.

 She asked YouTube to delete content which glamorises violence.